arendsee/metaoku/README.md

     │   └── type.tab
     ├── diamonds
     │   ├── diamonds.tab
-    │   └── README
+    │   └── README.md
     └── yeast
         └── yeast.tab
 ```

 ## Launching the app

-You may run the app locally by calling the script *run-locally.R*, which
+You may run the app locally by calling the script `run-locally.R`, which
 requires R be installed on your system.

 ## Example